Best Muscat itinerary and tips to visit the city

 1) How to get around Muscat

 If you stay a few days in Muscat and you also plan to do some excursions out of the city, the best choice is to rent a car.
 Around the Muscat main attractions, you’ll always find a free car park.
 Taxis are a bit expensive, and you always have to haggle the fare with the drivers.
-Alternatively, we suggest to download the app “Otaxi” for your mobile, a service cheaper than a taxi, where you can reserve your car, check the price of your ride and then pay with a credit card (pretty much the same of Uber).
+Alternatively, we suggest downloading the app “Otaxi” for your mobile, a service cheaper than a taxi, where you can reserve your car, check the price of your ride and then pay with a credit card (pretty much the same of Uber).
 Other practical options are the Hop-on Hop-off Bus Tour (with a circular route through the city) or a private guided tour.

 If you are in Muscat for a short layover or for a day, you can also book a guided tour.
 We suggest using the web platform Klook.com where you’ll find a wide choice of activities through the city.